Artist Statement

 Bio

-I am currently completing an MA in Painting at the Royal College of Art.
-I have exhibited internationally, including two solo shows.
+I am currently completing an MA in Painting at the Royal College of Art and have exhibited internationally, including two solo shows.
 Alongside my painting practice, I am also a printmaker and have served as a judge at the Woolwich Contemporary Print Fair.
-Together with which I mentor with the Koestler Trust.
+I began drawing in 2017 following a previous career, and my training at the Ruskin School of Art, Central Saint Martins, Wimbledon College of Arts, and Turps Art School has shaped a practice grounded in material sensitivity, figuration, and lived experience.